Flood information & cameras

 The images on this page come from automated systems.
 There is no validation of this information.
 It is your responsibility to make your own decision about the currency, accuracy and completeness of the information and images on this web page.
 Kempsey Shire Council accepts no responsibility for any loss or damage incurred as a result of this information or its use in any way.

-Kempsey Shire Council has recently repaired or replaced a number of river level gauges on the Macleay River, up-river of Kempsey.
+Council has recently repaired or replaced several gauges on the Macleay River, up-river of Kempsey.

-The most recent gauge readings for the up-river area of the Macleay catchment can be found on the Bureau of Meteorology's website for:
+The most recent gauge readings for the Macleay catchment's up-river area are available on the Bureau of Meteorology's website for Georges Creek, Bellbrook, Toorooka, Moparrabah, Turners Flat, Aldavilla and Sherwood Bridge.

-River gauges can be damaged during periods of high flow, requiring repair and potentially giving inaccurate readings.
+River gauges can be damaged in periods of high flow, requiring repair and potentially giving inaccurate readings.
 Where possible, gauges are temporarily removed from publication when they are damaged.

-The Clybucca monitoring network set up by the UNSW Water Research Laboratory provides useful information for Clybucca floodplain, Rainbow Reach and Stuarts Point area residents.
+The Clybucca monitoring network set up by the University of New South Wales Water Research Laboratory provides useful information for Clybucca floodplain, Rainbow Reach and Stuarts Point area residents.
 (Please note the page does not work in all browsers).

 Clybucca monitoring station data